Adventures in a Messy Life

 We started off the morning lining everyone up on the sidewalk and drawing a box around them.
 That was so I knew where to have them stand next time we came out.

-Then I drew a line where their shadow ended and then have them make a prediction of where their shadow would be when we came out again.
+Then I drew a line where their shadow ended and then had them make a prediction of where their shadow would be when we came out again.

 We would come out approximately once an hour.
 Each time we came out our shadows had grown shorter.
 The boys eventually caught on and changed their predictions to reflect that.